Judgmental Sampling Definition

 Judgmental Sampling Advantages

-- Consumes minimum time for execution: In this sampling approach, researcher expertise is important and there are no other barriers involved due to which selecting a sample becomes extremely convenient.
+- Consumes minimum time for execution: In this sampling bias approach, researcher expertise is important and there are no other barriers involved due to which selecting a sample becomes extremely convenient.

 - Allows researchers to approach their target market directly: There are no criteria involved in selecting a sample except for the researcher’s preferences.
 Due to this, he/she can communicate directly with the target audience of their choice and produce desired results.